SoftwareAG/c8y-releasenotes/content/release-10-18-0/applications-10-18-0.md

 <tr>
 <td>Web SDK</td>
-<td>It is now possible to open a blueprint directly after the installation has been finished.</td>
+<td>It is now possible to open a blueprint directly after the installation has finished.</td>

 <td>MTM-50637</td>
 <td>10.17.47.0</td>
 </tr>